 Atla Religion Database with Atla SerialsPLUS

-Atla Religion Database with Atla SerialsPLUS provides coverage the whole field of religion and theology and offers indexing by subject and Scripture reference.
-It contains full-text content from more than 500 journals in many diverse areas of religion and theology, with full-text content in more than 20 languages from more than 35 different countries.
-Coverage areas include sacred texts, world religions (including Christianity, and Judaism), Catholicism, interfaith dialogue, contextual and systematic theology, religious studies, denominational history, missions and ecumenism, pastoral ministry, archaeology and antiquities, human culture and society, philosophy, and ethics.
+Atla Religion Database with Atla SerialsPLUS provides coverage of the whole field of religion and theology and offers indexing by subject and Scripture reference.
+It contains full-text content from more than 500 journals in many diverse areas of religion and theology, with full-text content in more than 20 languages from over 35 different countries.
+Coverage areas include sacred texts, world religions (including Christianity, Judaism, and Catholicism), interfaith dialogue, contextual and systematic theology, religious studies, denominational history, missions and ecumenism, pastoral ministry, archaeology and antiquities, human culture and society, philosophy, and ethics.

 Christian Periodical Index

 Prominent subjects in the journals covered by CPI include religion, theology, biblical studies, and pastoral theology, though it also indexes journals related to Christianity and science, literature, medicine, history, and other topics.
-This index includes more than 160 titles, and bibliographic data (without full-text) for over 400,000 records.
+This index includes more than 160 titles, as well as bibliographic data (without full-text) for over 400,000 records.